IL-2 Sturmovik (series): World War 1 Flight sims

+Other

 Original IL-2 Sturmovik series

 The original IL-2 Sturmovik series, from IL-2 Sturmovik (2001) to IL-2 Sturmovik: Birds of Prey (2009), features a number of games using the same engine, but featuring different battlefields and aircraft:

 IL-2 Sturmovik

 IL-2 Sturmovik came out in 2001, featuring 31 flyable aircraft and focusing on the Eastern Front.

 IL-2 Sturmovik: Forgotten Battles

 The first sequel Forgotten Battles was released in March 2003.
 In addition to the content from the original game, it added a number of simulated planes and battlefields and introduced the Continuation War theater..IL-2 Sturmovik: Forgotten Battles was a payable product that did not require the original 2001 game to be installed.
 A relevant new feature in Forgotten Battles was the campaign system that for the first time in the IL-2 Sturmovik games started the dynamic mode.